api3dao/old-api3-docs/docs/next/reference/specifications/ois.md

 OAS equivalent: `paths.{path}.{method}.parameters.{#}.in`

+For POST methods use the type `query` for requestBody parameters.
+Airnode will convert all `query` types to `requestBody` when calling the API operation if the method is POST.

 ## 5. `endpoints`

 (Required) A list of objects, each specifying an oracle endpoint with the following fields: